Amazing Things To Do In Vancouver In The Rain

 4. Play Mini-Golf At Castle Fun Park

-Other indoor activities include batting cages, a laser maze, a driving range, arcade games, bumper cars, and lots more.
+Other indoor attractions include batting cages, a laser maze, driving range, arcade games, bumper cars, and more.

 5. Get Interactive At Science World